 Below we'll walk you through the best sources of XP in New World, from Main Quests to Town Missions; and we'll also go through small things that you can do to boost the XP you gain over time.
-We'll also explain how to improve your Trade Skill levels and your weapon masteries as efficiently as possible.
+We'll also explain how to improve your weapon masteries as efficiently as possible.

 Fastest New World leveling methods